NERC capital workshop: Strategic investment in catchment observations

 - in this context, automated data collection, transfers, processing and assimilation.

-The workshop aims to bring together representation from the meteorological, hydrological and other research communities to identify emerging and cutting-edge technologies that could deliver a step change in our understanding of atmosphere, surface and subsurface water dynamics, and the connections between them.
+The workshop aimed to bring together representation from the meteorological, hydrological and other research communities to identify emerging and cutting-edge technologies that could deliver a step change in our understanding of atmosphere, surface and subsurface water dynamics, and the connections between them.

 For further details, please contact: